cferdinandi/adventure/content/adventures/ready-to-play/mermaid-rescue.md

 ### 4. The Castle of the North

-{{%encounter order="a" title="Entering the Castle of the North" tips="Players can try to talk to the people in the castle, or explore some of the rooms."%}}
+{{%encounter order="a" title="Entering the Castle of the North" ability="You can't quite put your finger on it, but something feels *off* about the castle and the people in it.
+Everyone has a slightly dazed look in their eye." tips="Players can try to talk to the people in the castle, or explore some of the rooms."%}}
 The giant Castle of the North towers above you.
 Thankfully, the drawbridge is down.
 You cross it, and enter the castle courtyard.
 Knights and townspeople scurry about, busy with the day's tasks.

 There are two doors on either side of the courtyard.
 In the back left and back right corners are two tall, spiraling towers that provide visibility and protection against the threats of the Northern Mountains.
 In the middle of the courtyard is a cart, a traveling shop run by a woman selling exotic objects and magical spells.
 {{%/encounter%}}

-{{%encounter order="b" title="Room 1" tips="The *Game Master* might choose to let adventurers discover useful items in the room."%}}
+{{%encounter order="b" title="Room 1" ability="Red markings on one of the maps catches your eye.
+You notice that Farfari Harbor has a circle around it.
+Two words are scribbled next to it: East Tower.||-1" tips="The *Game Master* might choose to let adventurers discover useful items in the room."%}}
 You walk through the door into the first room on the right.
 There's a table and chairs, and some maps on the wall.
 Clearly, this is a meeting space of some sort.
 To the left is a narrow hallway that leads to another room.
 The space is otherwise empty.
 {{%/encounter%}}